MateusClepf/gift-voucher-validation/voucher-validation/README.md

 }
 ```

-If validation is successful, the request is forwarded to the backend API.
+If validation is successful, the request is forwarded to the backend API with the Turnstile token removed, resulting in a cleaner request payload.
 If validation fails, an appropriate error response is returned.

 ### CORS Support